GoogleCloudPlatform/cloud-code-custom-samples-example/kubernetes-custom-sample/nodejs/README.md

 # Kubernetes Custom Sample

-This Custom Sample creates a basic Kubernetes web application with a frontend and backend service.
+This custom sample creates a basic Kubernetes web application with a frontend and backend service.
 The sample files include logic to make HTTP requests, read from and write to a database, and display content.
 The sample can be customized to build a dynamic application.

 For instructions on setting up your own Custom Sample repository, read the [Custom Samples documentation](https://cloud.google.com/code/docs/vscode/set-up-template-repo?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-).